Randy Durband, Chief Executive Officer

 Contact Roi at email@example.com

-Kathleen Pessolano, Destinations Program Director
+Kathleen Pessolano, Strategic Partnerships and Destinations Director

 Kathleen Pessolano is Director of the GSTC Destinations Program.
 Kathleen is an attorney and international practitioner at the intersection of tourism and sustainable development.
 She assists destinations with planning, policy, and management systems to develop tourism while protecting the natural and cultural resources loved by visitors and residents alike.
 Kathleen especially enjoys working directly with communities to build capacity, devise strategies to broaden community benefits from tourism, and launch public-private governance structures for sustainable destination management.
 Kathleen is particularly passionate about coastal tourism issues and small island development.
 In the last decade, Kathleen has worked for the GSTC, The Heritas Group, Cultural Heritage Partners PLLC, Sustainable Travel International, and served as an attorney for the U.S. Federal Trade Commission and the law firm O’Melveny & Myers LLP.
 Before law school, Kathleen helped the Center for International Private Enterprise advance private sector development in Latin America & the Caribbean.